alexander-koch/golem/README.md

 	if(number == 5) {
 		println("Your number is odd.")
 	} else if(number == 3) {
-		println("Your number is odd and it is three.")
+		println("Your number is odd and it's three.")
 	} else {
 		println("Your number isn't 5 or 3.")
 	}